-Barbara Kent Lawrence has taught for many years in schools in Washington, DC, Connecticut, and Maine, and at Boston University and since 2010 at Lesley University in Massachusetts.
+Barbara Kent Lawrence taught for many years in schools in Washington, DC, Connecticut, and Maine, at Boston University and Northeastern University, and from 2000 to 2010 at Lesley University in Massachusetts.
 Her academic credentials include a BA in Anthropology from Bennington College, MA in Sociology from New York University, and an Ed.D. in Administration, Training, and Policy Studies from Boston University.

 In addition, Dr. Lawrence has written and lectured about the affect of culture on aspirations, issues affecting small schools, and school-community facilities.
 The audience for these publications includes other professionals in the field, as well as advocates for small schools, students, and community members.